-Some CEO’S, executive teams and leaders mistakenly assume that organizational culture is simply a social phenomenon that they have no control over, and cannot impact.
+Some CEO’S, executive teams, and leaders mistakenly assume that organisational culture is simply a social phenomenon that they have no control over, and cannot impact.
 Yet, according to Gallup, CEO’s, executive teams and leaders are the key catalysts towards creating a collaborative workplace culture.
-This is because culture is more about connecting with & sharing people’s values and beliefs, understanding & hearing their thoughts, developing positive rituals and supportive and aligned communication, reward and recognition systems as well as encouraging and role modelling constructive behaviours.
+This is because culture is more about connecting with and sharing people’s values and beliefs, as well as understanding and hearing their thoughts.
+It is also about being connected to co-create positive rituals and supportive and aligned communication, reward and recognition systems as well as encouraging and role modeling constructive behaviours.

 Compete or collaborate?

-There is very challenging and complex situation here in Oz, as organizational cultural data, amassed over the past twenty-five years, constantly reminds us, that many of our organization’s core cultural instinct is to win by competing, and not by collaborating.
+There is a very challenging and complex situation here in Oz, as organisational cultural data, amassed over the past twenty-five years, constantly reminds us, that many of our organisation’s core cultural instinct is to win by competing and not by collaborating.

 If you want to create a collaborative workplace culture that will produce breakthrough results that digital, agile and other business transformations are built to achieve, then collaboration trumps competition by a long shot.